 Clarence Talks- Homelessness in Clarence 10-11.30am on Tuesday, 3rd August Find out all you need to know about homelessness in Clarence and what is being done to help our homeless community.
 This event is at the Rosny library and is a free ticketed event Event Link: https://www.liveclarence.com.au/activities/homelessness-in-clarence-clarence-talks/ Tickets can be secured here: www.eventbrite.com.au/e/clarence-talks-homelessness-in-clarence-tickets-163287716957Find out more »

 Learn from services about homelessness in Clarence.
 Find out wat you can do to help in a practical way.
 Free sausage sizzle, hot drinks, hot soup and activities.
-This event is a collaboration between Clarence City Council, The Salvation Army and The Lions Club.
-If you would like a more in-depth conversation about homelessness in Clarence, please check out Clarence ...Find out more »
+Find out more about the support packs - backpacks filled with essential items - which are currently being distributed to people doing it tough in Clarence.
+This event is a collaboration between ...Find out more »

 Join the City of Hobart on Tuesday 3rd August for the launch of the Hobart Helps card.
 Developed in collaboration with local service providers and people with a lived experience of housing stress and homelessness, this pocket size resource provides service provider contact details and a map to assist people find the help that they need.
 Free event, no RSVP ...Find out more »